Hamas attacks Israel-Gaza border crossing as cease-fire talks appear to fizzle

 The incident came at a time when Gaza is facing a humanitarian crisis with shortages of food, medicine and other humanitarian items.

-The attack threatened to complicate the ongoing cease-fire talks in Egypt.
+The attack threatened to complicate the ongoing cease-fire talks in Egypt, which on Sunday appeared to be on the verge of collapse.
 Egyptian and Hamas officials have said the deal under discussion calls for an extended pause in fighting in exchange for the release of Israeli hostages held by Hamas.
 But the sides remain at odds over whether the deal would include an end to the war and a complete withdrawal of Israeli troops from Gaza.

 Saturday's cease-fire negotiations ended with no developments, a senior Hamas source close to the Cairo talks told CBS News.
 The source added that "tomorrow, a new round will begin."